endymion1818/team-documentation/sitehealthchecklist.md

 2) Lack of security certificate
 3) Lack of Accessibility awareness

-If these issues were addressed we are confident that you will see an increase in time spent on your website by your customers, better google rankings as a result and - more importantly - improved customer goodwill online and offline.
+If these issues were addressed we are confident that you will see an increase in time spent on your website by your customers, better search rankings as a result and - more importantly - improved customer goodwill online and offline.